Linux/tftp-hpa

 All dependencies:

-apt install tftp xinetd gcc make autoconf build-essential
+sudo apt install xinetd gcc make autoconf build-essential

 Get the client for testing: